Readit News logoReadit News

 Do I think it's a good idea?
 Sure, but if I don't know exactly what I'm getting, I'm probably not buying.

-benjythebee · 6 months ago
+benjythebee · a year ago

 Launched right after Chrome disables ublock Origin!
 Perfect timing! what are the odds!
 Also Notice how it says "Most videos" are ad-free.
 Some will still have ads?
 Do they mention which ones?

-adocomplete · 6 months ago
+adocomplete · a year ago

 In the comparison matrix between Premium and Lite it says Music and Music Videos Ad Free for premium, while Lite doesn't have that checkbox so it looks like it's just music videos that'll have ads.

-__alexs · 6 months ago
+__alexs · a year ago

 Despite being a YouTube Premium user almost none of the YouTube content I watch is "ad free" since I am constantly bombarded with embedded ads for Displate, AG1, Hello Fresh, Oodoo etc.